-The University, which opened in 1927, was initially called Eastern Montana State Normal School, and was established to prepare teachers for elementary schools in eastern Montana.
-MSU Billings has grown, with the city of Billings and Yellowstone County, into the major urban comprehensive higher education center of south central and eastern Montana.
+The University opened in 1927 and was initially called Eastern Montana State Normal School and was established to prepare teachers for elementary schools in eastern Montana.
+MSU Billings has grown, with the city of Billings and Yellowstone County, into the major comprehensive higher education center of south central and eastern Montana.
 The University has five colleges: the College of Arts and Sciences, the College of Business, the College of Education, the College of Allied Health Professions and City College.
 City College serves the comprehensive two-year mission of the university.
-MSU Billings offers a full complement of one- and two-year certificate programs, associate, bachelor and master degrees, as well as pre-professional academic offerings in nearly 100 academic areas, featuring 24 online degree programs.
-Several of its academic programs are unique to the Montana University System.
+MSU Billings offers a full complement of one- and two-year certificate programs, associate, bachelor and master degrees, as well as pre-professional academic offerings in nearly 100 academic areas, featuring 26 online degree programs.
+Several academic programs are unique to the Montana University System.
 In addition, MSU Billings offers graduate degrees in healthcare and education.
-The MSU Billings Extended Campus provides the community and region with unique educational services, programs and activities delivered in alternative formats and locations.
+The MSU Billings Extended Campus provides our community and region with unique educational services, programs and activities delivered in alternative formats and locations.

 MSU Billings is accredited by the Northwest Commission on Colleges & Universities.
 The MSU Billings College of Business is accredited by the Association to Advance Collegiate Schools of Business, whose standards are used as the basis to evaluate a business school's mission, operations, faculty qualifications and contributions, programs, and other critical areas.
 The MSU Billings College of Education is accredited by the Council for the Accreditation of Educator Preparation for preparing elementary and secondary teachers and school counselors through the Bachelor of Science and Master of Education degrees, and the Master of Science in Special Education degree.
-Disciplinary departments that have received national accreditation include the Music Department (National Association of Schools of Music), the Art Department (National Association of Schools of Art and Design), the Department of Health and Human Performance (Council on Rehabilitation Education).
-City College programs are approved by the National Institute for Automotive Service Excellence, the National Automotive Technicians Education Foundation, the Montana Board of Nursing, the Committee on Accreditation of Allied Health Education Programs, and the Committee on Accreditation of Education of Allied Health Education Programs, and the Committee on Accreditation of Education of Allied Health Education Programs, and the Committee on Accreditation of Education of Allied Health Education Programs, and the Committee on Accreditation of Education Programs for the EMS Professions.
+Disciplinary departments that have received national accreditation include the Music Department (National Association of Schools of Music), the Art Department (National Association of Schools of Art and Design), the Department of Health and Human Performance (Commission on Accreditation Education).
+City College programs are approved by the National Institute for Automotive Service Excellence, the National Automotive Technicians Education Foundation, the Montana Board of Nursing, the Committee on Accreditation of Allied Health Education Programs, and the Committee on Accreditation of Education Programs for the EMS Professions.

 Public service is integral to the mission of the University.
-Its two primary public service entities are KEMC/Yellowstone Public Radio, serving Montana and Northern Wyoming with local, regional and nationally acclaimed educational programming, including NPR; and the Montana Center for Inclusive Education, a comprehensive education, rehabilitation, and diagnostic center serving Montanans with disabilities.
+Its two primary public service entities are KEMC/ Yellowstone Public Radio, serving Montana and Northern Wyoming with local, regional and nationally acclaimed educational programming, including NPR; and the Montana Center for Inclusive Education, a comprehensive education, rehabilitation, and diagnostic center serving Montanans with disabilities.